muditjha20/kanban-board/README.md

 A modern, responsive **Kanban Task Management** web application built with **React** and **TypeScript**, featuring **Firebase Authentication** and drag-and-drop task management.

 This is the frontend for the full-stack Kanban board app.
-The backend is built with ASP.NET Core and hosted separately on Render.
+The backend is built with ASP.NET Core, C# and hosted separately on Render.
 Note that tasks may take a few seconds to load since Render takes some time to start up the backend.

 > 🔗 **Live App**: [kanban-board-xtt1.onrender.com](https://kanban-board-xtt1.onrender.com)
 > 📦 **Backend Repo**: [kanban-backend](https://github.com/muditjha20/kanban-backend)